 For centuries, the local Bunong people have used elephants as workers, to help with transporting heavy goods, farming, and logging.
 In recent years, motorized vehicles and technology have made working elephants almost obsolete.

 Now, elephants are more likely to be used as tourist attractions.
 In Mondulkiri, near the town of Sen Monorom, the number of elephant sanctuaries and projects that have opened in the past decade is almost dizzying.

-But I did my best.
+But I did my best to sort through them and help you choose one where the elephants are treated well and looked after.
 So keep reading to find out…

 How to Choose the Best Elephant Sanctuary in Cambodia

 What’s in our Guide to Choosing the Best Elephant Sanctuary in Cambodia?